ESM’s role in the European response

 On 9 April 2020, the euro area finance ministers (Eurogroup) decided on a comprehensive economic policy response to the COVID-19 crisis.
 Concretely, three important safety nets for workers, businesses and sovereigns are established, amounting to a package worth € 540 billion.
 The ESM is the safety net for sovereigns and provides a Pandemic Crisis Support.
 On 23 April, the EU Heads of State of Government (European Council) endorsed this agreement.
 On 8 May, the Eurogroup agreed on the details attached to this credit line.
 After national procedures, the credit line was made operational by the ESM Board of Governors (the ESM’s highest decision-making body composed of the 19 euro area finance ministers) on 15 May 2020.

-What part is the ESM expected to play in Europe’s concerted response to the coronavirus crisis?
+What part is the ESM playing in Europe’s concerted response to the coronavirus crisis?

-- To address the coronavirus crisis, the ESM will establish a Pandemic Crisis Support, based on its Enhanced Conditions Credit Line (ECCL) available to all euro area countries.
+- To address the coronavirus crisis, the ESM established a Pandemic Crisis Support instrument, based on its Enhanced Conditions Credit Line (ECCL) available to all euro area countries.

-- It will be available to all euro area member states, with standardised terms agreed in advance by the ESM governing bodies, reflecting the current challenges, on the basis of preliminary assessments by the European institutions.
+- It is available to all euro area member states, with standardised terms agreed in advance by the ESM governing bodies, reflecting the current challenges, on the basis of preliminary assessments by the European institutions.

 - This is part of a concerted European response, which includes the European Commission with its safety net for workers called SURE and the European Investment Bank with its safety net for businesses.

 - The Commission’s SURE initiative provides funding to Member States of up to €100 billion by covering part of the costs related to the creation or extension of national short-time work schemes.